 Causes

-- Extended arc length increasing droplet expulsion
+- Extended arc length increases droplet expulsion

-- Globular droplets detaching from electrode
+- Globular droplets detaching from the electrode

 - Incorrect voltage, current, or travel speed